tharunteja18/spring-quiz-application/README.md

 # How to run
 1. Clone the repository
-2. Set Up Environment variables
-   Create a .env file in the project root
-   Add your own DB Credentials
-3. Build the project
+2. Build the project - using ./gradlew clean build
-4. Run the application.
+3. Run the application - using ./gradlew bootRun